makinacorpus/php-goat/README.md

 This package provide default domain objects or entities repository, with basic CRUD functionnality, pluged over the [goat-query](https://github.com/pounard/goat-query) database query builder.

-## Symfony messenger and serializer decorators

-In this package is provided a wrapper around `symfony/messenger` own serializer instance that maps business orientend arbitrary names to PHP class names, allowing external messages consumption.

-It also provide the equivalent feature for `symfony/serializer`.

 ## Preference API